ricardosilva86/personal-blog/content/posts/intro-atlantis.en.md

 - `AWS_ACCESS_KEY_ID`: here goes the AWS key ID for the `atlantis` user we created in the first step.
 - `AWS_SECRET_ACCESS_KEY`: obviously here goes the secret key.

-> 🚀 "Well, well, don't get irritated", I know you want to run a `docker compose up`, but we still need to take care of a few more details, but first, let's recap what we've done so far.

 #### Explaining what we've done so far:
 1. We created a user in AWS, attached a _policy_ to this user to be able to perform the actions we need, in our example here, we'll only have access to S3.
 We also created the Access Key and stored the credentials securely -- I saved them in my 1Password ;)
 2. We also created our **Personal access token** on GitHub so that Atlantis can access the repository containing the Terraform code it will automate.